zjjliujs/exer/yunchufang/orderproc/Readme.txt

     After project loaded successfully, Open terminal.
     In the terminal, run : gradlew installDebug
     App name is OrderSimulator, run it on your android device.
+    You can configure the simulator on the APP.
+Or just edit the SimulatorConfig class and re install the APP.

 Modules:
     I divide the simulator as 3 modules